szadam/pynvm/docs/source/intro.rst

 across power loss just like traditional storages.

-The goal of this project is to provide Python bindings for the libraries that are part of the `NVM Library <https://github.com/pmem/nvml>`_.
-The **pynvml** project aims to create bindings for the NVM Library without modifying the Python interpreter itself, thus making it compatible to a wide range of Python interpreters (including PyPy).
+The goal of this project is to provide Python bindings for the libraries that are part of `PMDK: Persistent Memory Development Toolkit
+<https://github.com/pmem/pmdk>`_.
+The **pynvm** project aims to create
+bindings for PMDK without modifying the Python interpreter itself, thus making it compatible to a wide range of Python interpreters (including PyPy).

 How it works